alb-i986/selenium-tinafw/README.md

 - HTML reports with embedded screenshots for each failing test, thanks to [HtmlReporter](https://github.com/alb-i986/selenium-tinafw/blob/master/src/main/java/me/alb_i986/selenium/tinafw/tests/rules/HtmlReporter.java)

+- the ability to run each test on many different browsers (or just one) by simply setting the property `tinafw.browsers = chrome, firefox`

 - a clean directory structure, aka multilayered architecture, with:
   - the _tests_ layer, for keeping your test cases along with their data